lguez/Jumble/docs/usage.md

 ## Building the consumer program with CMake

-If you installed Jumble with CMake and your program using Jumble is also built with CMake, then add the following lines to the file `CMakeLists.txt` for your program:
+If your program using Jumble is built with CMake, then add the following lines to the file `CMakeLists.txt` for your program:

 ```
 find_package(Jumble)